louisoutin/yolov5_torchserve/README.md

 This is a docker image for Yolo V5 to be run with TorchServe (http server with high performance and using jitted version of the network).

+The cool thing with this dockerfile, is that you just need to pass it a yolov5 weights file (.pt) and it will deploy a server out of it.

 ## Usage